oluomayolo/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Write a script that will play the StarWars IV episode in the terminal.
+Create a script that adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.
+Regular files should not be changed.